Food: Too Good To Waste

 Compost your scraps

-Not all food waste is edible, however food scraps and spoiled food do not belong in the landfill either.
+Not all food waste is edible, spoiled food and food scraps do not belong in the landfill either.
 GreenWaste of Palo Alto offers compostables collection service.
 GreenWaste Environmental Outreach Coordinators are available to assist you in starting up and/or improving your program (waste stream evaluation, best-management practices, trainings, education/outreach items).
 Contact GreenWaste at (650) 493-4894 or PAcustomerservice@greenwaste.com to sign up for compost service and save money on disposal.